Convergence of normalized Betti numbers in nonpositive curvature: Introduction

 One says that $M$ is \emph{$\epsilon$-thick} if $M=M_{\geq \epsilon}$.
 Now, under geometric constraints like curvature bounds, there is a standard way to model an $\epsilon$-thick manifold $M$ by a simplicial complex $K(M)$ with comparable volume and bounded degree: one selects an $\epsilon$-net $S$ in $M$, and lets $N(S)$ be the nerve of the covering of $M$ by $\epsilon$-balls.
 One can then show:

-\begin{theorem}[Elek--Bowen + ABBG] If $(M_n)$ is a BS-convergent sequence of compact, $\epsilon $-thick Riemannian manifolds with upper and lower curvature bounds, then the normalized Betti numbers $b_k(M_n)/\vol(M_n)$ converge. \end{theorem}
+\begin{theorem}[Elek, Bowen + ABBG\footnote{By (ABBG) we refer to the current paper.}] If $(M_n)$ is a BS-convergent sequence of compact, $\epsilon $-thick Riemannian manifolds with upper and lower curvature bounds, then the normalized Betti numbers $b_k(M_n)/\vol(M_n)$ converge. \end{theorem}

-The above is really a special case of a more general result, see \S \ref{normbmm}.
-A word is in order about the attributions: it was originally conceived by Elek, and then written up and published by Bowen \cite[Theorem 4.1]{Bowencheeger}, but there is a significant error in the very last line of Bowen's proof, which we (ABBG) fix in \S \ref{normbmm}.
-Briefly, the idea is to superimpose a bunch of Poisson processes on $M_n$ to create a random $\epsilon/2$-net $S_n \subset M_n$, and then to prove that the random nerve complexes $N(S_n)$ BS-converge.
-By a slight generalization of Theorem \ref{elek} above, the expected normalized Betti numbers $E[b_k(N(S_n))]/|S_n|]$ will converge.
-Since $M_n$ is $\epsilon$-thick, the Nerve Lemma implies that each $N(S_n)$ is homotopy equivalent to $M_n$, so the normalized Betti numbers $b_k(M_n)/vol(M_n)$ converge.
+A word is in order about the attributions: it was originally conceived by Elek, and then written up and published by Bowen \cite[Theorem 4.1]{Bowencheeger}, but this writeup was not complete, and we (ABBG) provide a slightly different argument that avoids this gap in \S \ref{normbmm}.
+Briefly, the idea is to superimpose a bunch of Poisson processes on $M_n$, discarding points that are too close together, until enough points are laid down so that the nerve complex $N_n$ associated to a collection of balls around these points sees the Betti numbers of $M_n$ up to a small error.
+One then proves that the constructed sequence of (random) nerve complexes BS-converges.
+By (a slight generalization of) Theorem \ref{elek} above, the expected normalized Betti numbers $E[b_k(N_n))/\vol(N_n)]$ will converge, from which one can deduce convergence of the normalized Betti numbers $b_k(M_n)/vol(M_n)$.

+Theorem \ref{bowenthm} is really a special case of a more general result, see \S \ref{normbmm}.
+Indeed, the essence of the current work is that we deal with general manifolds with no assumptions on the injectivity radius.
+The thick part $M_{\geq \epsilon}$ is then a proper submanifold with boundary and we rely on Gelander's techniques \cite{Gelanderhomotopy} in order to associate a random simplicial compex to the thick part.
+As shown in \cite{bader2016homology} the boundary of the thick part corresponds to a sub-simplicial complex.
+This allows as to consider the thick and the thin parts separately.